JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ##### Risks

-- Bugs: Functionalities might be impacted by bugs causing delay,
+- Bugs: Functionalities might be impacted by bugs causing delays,
 - Lox: Only supporting a little language might attract users,
-- VS Code Extensions: Low technical expertise on VS Code Extension might cause delay,
+- VS Code Extensions: Low technical expertise on VS Code Extension might cause delays,
 - Licensing Compliance: Failure to comply with the licences of the different dependencies might compromise the project,
 - Juridic Compliance: Failure to comply with laws might compromise the project and the project manager.